 The empirical literature measuring the presence of financial constraints is extremely broad and there is no consensus as to the identity of these variables.
-For example, some authors apply the ratio of cash flow to assets (Alti, 2003; Cleary, 1999; Fazzari et al., 1988; Almeida and Campello, 2004; Hutchinson and Xavier, 2006; Gilchrist and Himmelbert, 1995; Lang et al., 1996); the ratio of cash flow to sales (Fagiolo and Luzzi, 2006); the ratio of debt to assets (Petersen and Rajan, 2004); and the ratio of debt to profits (Coad, 2007).
+For example, some authors apply the ratio of cash flow to assets (Alti, 2003; Cleary, 1999; Fazzari et al., 1988; Almeida and Campello, 2004; Hutchinson and Xavier, 2006; Gilchrist and Himmelbert, 1995; Lang et al., 1996); the ratio of cash flow to sales (Fagiolo and Luzzi, 2006); the ratio of debt to assets (Petersen and Rajan, 2004); or the ratio of debt to profits (Coad, 2007).
 To the best of our knowledge, very few studies analyse the impact of different financial sources.
 Consequently, our analysis seeks to contribute to the empirical evidence regarding the linkages generated between financial sources.
 It is our claim that financial resources are complementary and as such act as a strategic tool in the firm's production decision.

 In order to capture the different effects that financial sources might have on firms with low- and high-growth rates, we estimate Equation (1) using quantile regressions.
 The initial quantile regression method was proposed for application by Koenker and Bassett (1978) as an alternative to OLS when errors are not normally distributed.
 The central idea in quantile regression is to minimize the sum of absolute residuals by giving different weights to the quantiles being investigated.
-It is a powerful tool that, given a set of explanatory variables, can characterize the entire distribution of a dependent variable in greater detail than OLS methods (see the survey in Koenker and Hallock, 2001).
-Quantile regression is useful in the study of firm productivity as the influence of a covariate may differ markedly between individuals with high, medium or low productivity levels.
-Thus, changes in a firm's financial sources may have a very different impact on the increase in its production depending on whether it belongs to a high, medium or low profit groups.
-Thus, quantile regressions reveal asymmetries in the data that cannot be detected by simple OLS estimations
+It is a powerful tool that, given a set of explanatory variables, can characterize the entire distribution of a dependent variable in greater detail than is possible when using OLS methods (see the survey in Koenker and Hallock, 2001).
+Quantile regression is useful for the study of firm productivity as the influence of a covariate may differ markedly between individuals with high, medium or low productivity levels.
+Quantile regressions reveal asymmetries in the data that cannot be detected by simple OLS estimations.
+Thus, changes in a firm's financial sources may have a very different impact on the increase in its production depending on whether it belongs to high, medium or low profit groups.